Xilmi/Rotp-Fusion/README.md

 - Updated the galaxy map help.
 - Fixed secondary galaxy shape option being ignored!
 - Updated some "e.getModifiersEx() == xx" to more readable code.
-- Added Hot-Key list in Galaxy Map Help (second panel).
 - Changed option call to "O" to be more consistent with other panel call.
+- Added Hotkey list in Galaxy Map Help (second panel).
+  - Available alone by right-clicking the Help button.
+  - Available alone with SHIFT+F1.

 2024.06.24 (dHannasch)
 - Extract functions from ShipFleet and Transport to Ship.